 books etc

-Nearly all of the books that I have been involved with have been digitized and are available online.
+Many of the books that I have been involved with have been digitized and are available online.
 In the books section, you can click through to them.
 Also, you will find new epub (kobo etc.) and mobi (kindle) versions of the following texts from the 1980’s and 1990’s:

 Click for books and please contact me if you have problems with downloads.